Phase diagram of amorphous quantum spin Hall insulators: Bulk topological invariant and phase diagram

-Before considering the effects of disorder, we first compute the phase diagram of the crystalline system for two representative values of $R$.
-For $R = 1.5$, which corresponds to a generalization of the standard nearest-neighbour BHZ model that includes next-nearest-neighbour (NNN) hoppings, the low-energy Hamiltonian of the clean system (for the up-spin block) takes the following form:
+Before considering the effects of disorder, we first compute the phase diagram of the crystalline system for two representative values of $R$ (Fig. \ref{fig:clean}).
+For $R = 1.5$, which corresponds to a generalization of the standard nearest-neighbor BHZ model that includes next-nearest-neighbor (NNN) hoppings, the low-energy Hamiltonian of the clean system (for the up-spin block) takes the following form:

-Here, $A = M - 4t'$, where $t'$ denotes the strength of the next-nearest-neighbour (NNN) hopping, and $\lambda'$ is the corresponding spin-orbit coupling strength.
+Here, $A = M - 4t'$, where $t'$ denotes the strength of the next-nearest-neighbor (NNN) hopping, and $\lambda'$ is the corresponding spin-orbit coupling strength.
 In this case, the system undergoes a phase transition from a topological to a trivial regime at $M = 4t'$.
 For our choice of parametrization, $t' = te^{1 - \sqrt{2}}$, this gives $M \approx 2.64$.
-A similar phase transition occurs at $M = 4t' + 4t''$ (i.e., $M \approx 4.115$) for $R = 2.0$, where $t''$ represents the strength of hopping to third nearest neighbours.
+A similar phase transition occurs at $M = 4t' + 4t''$ (i.e., $M \approx 4.115$) for $R = 2.0$, where $t''$ represents the strength of hopping to third nearest neighbors.

 For the usual Anderson-type disorder, it is known \cite{Li1} that near the phase boundary, disorder can induce a transition to a topologically non-trivial state in the BHZ model.
 In contrast, reference \citep{song1} studied the effect of random bond strengths in the same model on a perfect lattice and found that such disorder does not induce a transition from a trivial to a non-trivial phase.
 To examine whether this conclusion remains valid for a model of an amorphous system with extended hoppings, we focus on parameter values near the phase boundary of the corresponding crystalline system.
 For this analysis, we consider a $40 \times 40$ system and evaluate the bulk topological marker by averaging over 20 disorder configurations.
 Since the marker converges to its quantized value more rapidly for larger spin-orbit coupling, we study the effect of amorphization at $\lambda = 0.8$.